-Parking spaces have often been a matter of prime concern for several apartment complexes.
+Two wheeler or car parking spaces have often been a matter of prime concern for several apartment complexes.
 Often there are some disputes like allocation of spaces or the fee structures.
-In recent times, developers and builders charge anywhere in between Rs.
-2 lakhs to Rs.
-15 lakhs for dedicated parking spots, which at times are more than the value of the vehicle itself.
-If at all you are purchasing a new property and intend to negotiate with the builder then you must know that a builder is not authorized to sell parking spaces as individual real estate units.
+If at all you are purchasing a new property and intend to negotiate with the builder then you must know that a builder is not authorized to sell car parking spaces as individual real estate units.
 Back in 2010, the Supreme court had banned the sale of parking spaces across the country.

 - Open Parking – These are uncovered parking spots within the apartment complex premises.